 The Junior Shoresh Division has one off-campus trip each session.
 This summer's "Big Camp" and CIT trips include Hershey Park and Guppy Gulch.
 The CIT Division has one additional off-campus trip each session.

-Visits from Baltimore Ravens players are a highlight of the summer for our campers.
+Visits from Baltimore Ravens and Orioles, as well as University of Maryland, players are a highlight of the summer for our campers.

-One period a week, campers will choose from different electives.
-Choices typically include photography, cooking, science, scrapbooking, ceramics, cake decorating, water wars, nature, and more!
+One period a week, bunks will choose from different electives.
+Choices may include photography, cooking, fun with food, science, STEM scrapbooking, ceramics, cake decorating, water wars, nature, and more!

 Shoresh has its own stream hike along the Tuscarora Creek that runs through the campus.
 Additionally, there is a great nature trail where the campers can spy all kinds of flora.